 How you are notified

 We will give feedback approximately 4 weeks after you have been notified of the decision.
-You will need to sign into the secure website where you uploaded your application documents to access this.

 If you are successful